AkshuAgrwl/Zade/README.md

 #### Supabase:

 > Follow the [Supabase's Self Hosting with Docker Guide](https://supabase.com/docs/guides/self-hosting/docker) to understand and configure the environment variables.
 Note that most of the variables already provided by the supabase have been modified (mostly prefixed with `SUPABASE_` or `SUPABASE_<service_name>_`).

-> Some important variables has been explained below:
+Some important variables are explained below:

 - `SUPABASE_JWT_SECRET`: A JWT Secret key for Supabase.
 Generate a JWT secret and use it.
 Make sure to keep it safe and not push it in version control.